How to Choose the Best Heat Transfer Paper for Your Project

 - What fabric is my garment made of?

-White or light garment colors (including natural, tan, light ash gray, off-white, etc.) can be decorated with a transfer paper that is specially made for light garments (such as JetPro Soft Stretch or RedGrid).
+White or light garment colors (including natural, tan, light ash gray, off-white, etc.) can be decorated with a transfer paper that is specially made for light garments (such as JetPro Soft Stretch).
 Light heat transfer paper contains a transparent polymer coating, so keep in mind that anytime you put this transparent paper onto a colored garment your shirt color will take on any empty spaces in your print - which can, at times, slightly change the coloring of your image.

 Dark garment colors (black, red, blue, navy, green, etc.) require the use of a paper specifically made for dark garments (such as 3G Jet Opaque or Jet-Opaque II).
 Dark garment heat transfer paper has a white, opaquer polymer coating - therefore, your image will transfer as you originally designed it, and no shirt color will show through any unprinted areas.
 Reminder that when using a dark transfer paper, any bit of paper that is not trimmed away with scissors or a cutter (or any spot that doesn't contain a print) will show up as white on your dark garment.